-In accordance with applicable regulatory requirements, each member firm may also be reviewed periodically by national and international regulators and/or professional bodies.
-In this respect, PwC Gibraltar is subject to periodic review by the Gibraltar audit regulator, the GFSC.
+In accordance with applicable regulatory requirements, each Member Firm may also be reviewed periodically by national and international regulators and/or professional bodies.
+In this respect, PwC Gibraltar is subject to periodic review by the Gibraltar audit regulator, the Gibraltar Financial Services Commission ("GFSC").

-During November 2021, the GFSC carried out their latest review of our firm and a sample of our audit engagement files were included in the scope of their review.
+During November 2021, the GFSC carried out their latest review of the Gibraltar Member Firm and a sample of our audit engagement files were included in the scope of their review.
 This was concluded on during March 2022.
 The overall quality of the firm, including it's audit work, was found to be appropriate.
 Some minor findings were identified for improvement, but these did not detract in any significant way from the overall quality achieved.
-We expect that the next GFSC review will be in 2024, given that the previous review happened in was completed in the year to 30 June 2019.
+We expect that the next GFSC review will be in 2024.